tomljr2/BuildingReputationInStackOverflow/README.md

 	This is the results of the queries once they were imported to Microsoft Excel and the difference and median was taken.

+	fcqueries.sql

+	These contain queries used on the 10 fastest contributors to reach a score of 20000 to get different metrics.

+	fc.txt

+	These are the results of the queries on the ten fastest users.
+The first ten results listed are the user id (UID) of each user.
+Then following results are labeled in the same order of users.